 If you are the owner-builder constructing your own home to live in, you have two options.
 You can get home warranty coverage for your home or you can apply for an owner-builder authorization, which will allow you to build your home without a warranty.
 If you sell your house within 10 years, you will need to obtain the remaining warranty coverage for your buyer.

 With Alberta’s quality builders, most people will never need to make a warranty claim.
 However, if you do experience an issue that may lead to a claim, here’s what you should do:

 Get to know your warranty dates to ensure coverage is active for the issue you’re experiencing.

 You may contact your builder directly to discuss the issue and attempt to resolve it.
 NOTE: Contacting your builder does not mean you’ve made a claim under your warranty policy.

 If you still need to make a claim, contact your warranty provider.
 Every provider’s process is unique–they will guide you through their specific requirements and procedures.

-Alberta’s new warranty program includes an easy-to-use online Public Registry.
-Builders will be required to input warranty information for every new home they build after February 1, 2014.
+Alberta’s warranty program includes an easy-to-use online public registry.
+Builders are required to input warranty information for every new home they build as of February 1, 2014.

-If your home has a warranty under the new program, you’ll be able to access warranty information by simply typing in your address.
-This will help you track key dates and find contact information for your warranty provider.
+If your home has a warranty under the program, you can access warranty information by simply typing in your address.
+This helps you track key dates and find contact information for your warranty provider.

-People shopping for a new home will also be able to use the registry to find out if the home has a warranty and how much coverage remains.
-It will also be useful for realtors, lenders, and municipalities.
+People shopping for a new home can use the registry to find out if the home has a warranty and how much coverage remains.
+It is also useful for realtors, lenders, and municipalities.